 In the very competitive construction industry, perception is everything.
 How you market yourself visually is essential to attracting the clients you want but to also build trust, credibility, and charge what you are worth.

 The best piece of advice I can give ANY construction company is to invest in your image.
 That means you hire someone good to create a logo and identity for your business.
-All of your supporting materials – brochure, business cards, folders, vehicle wraps, etc. – are consistent in look, feel, and messaging.
+All of your supporting materials – brochures, business cards, folders, vehicle wraps, etc. – are consistent in look, feel, and messaging.

 The construction clients I have worked with have seen increased profits due to their investment in branding themselves the right way.
 I cannot stress the importance of visuals.
 Humans are visual creatures, and they will pass judgment on you in a matter of seconds.
 So if you are running a business with no logo (or a terrible one), a bad business name, poorly designed support materials…you are hurting your bottom line in a big way.